-Selecting an at-home red light therapy device means understanding factors like wavelength, power output, and safety features.
-And knowing more about each device's key features and scientific backing gives you the power to make the most informed purchase.
+If you are seeking to do red light therapy at home, a quality red light therapy device means understanding factors like wavelength, power output, and safety features.
+Knowing more about each device's key features and scientific backing gives you the power to make the most informed purchase.

-- Vellgus Red Light Mini – best handheld device
+- Vellgus — best handheld red light therapy device

 How did we choose the best at-home red light therapy devices?

-These criteria are essential for ensuring effective treatment, product longevity, and overall user satisfaction:
+These criteria are essential for ensuring product longevity, effectiveness, and overall user satisfaction:

 - Irradiance.
 This criterion measures the device's power output in milliwatts per square centimeter (mW/cm²).
 Higher irradiance allows for a greater amount of energy to be delivered to the target area, potentially providing more effective sessions.
 The right balance of power is essential for both safety and efficacy.